 This standard does not measure visual acuity at close distances.
 Similar charts were devised with smaller letters to read at a close range for the measurement of near vision.

 If your vision is not 20/20, then you are not alone.

 World wide, over 285 million people have visual impairments.
 Of that number over 39 million are blind.
 The other 246 million suffer some form of visual impairment from minor to severe.

 According to the The Lighthouse National Survey on Vision Loss, “80% of global blindness is a result of five preventable or treatable conditions (cataract, refractive error, Trachoma, onchocerciasis and vitamin A deficiency).”
 They also say that, “The main causes of blindness are cataract (47.8%), glaucoma (12.3%) and age related macular degeneration (8.7%).”

 There are steps that can be taken to prevent, delay, or halt the progress of the three major causes of blindness.
 Many of our previous posts have focused on the ways that you can prevent or halt the development of cataracts, glaucoma, and age-related macular degeneration.
 Look on the right under Topics and choose the one you want to read more about.

-If you haven’t yet tried eye exercises to improve your nearsightedness, farsightedness, astigmatism and/or presbyopia (poor vision due to the aging process), now would be a good time to start.
-If you are unsure that the exercises would really help you, here are some free eye exercises that you can try at home.
+If you haven’t yet tried eye vitamins to improve your nearsightedness, farsightedness, astigmatism and/or presbyopia (poor vision due to the aging process), now would be a good time to start.
+There are 17 essential vitamins, minerals, and herbs that can greatly improve your vision naturally.

 Changing your diet will not only help your eyes become more healthy, it will also help with your overall health as well.